jasonknight/gopress/docs.md

 ```go
 func (o *TermTaxonomy) FindByParent(_findByParent int64) ([]*TermTaxonomy, error)
 ```
-FindByParent dynamic finder for parent -> []*TermTaxonomy,error Generic and programatically generator finder for TermTaxonomy
+FindByParent searchs against the primary key parent and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy

 ```go